HISTORY OF JAMES MADISON

 James Madison’s Involvement with the Federalist Papers

 Not all the states initially agreed to the proposed Constitution.
 Several of the smaller states insisted on stronger “States’ Rights.”
 Madison’s Council of Revision was abandoned during this time, and its power of veto was passed to the Executive Branch.
-He called for a single executive, a President, who would be elected by an Electoral College.
+He called for a single executive, a President, who an Electoral College would elect.
 Nevertheless, Anti-Federalists campaigned against ratifying this Constitution.

 Meanwhile, Alexander Hamilton and John Jay (who would become the first Chief Justice of the Supreme Court) published a series of articles supporting the Pro-ratification position.
 Jay left the project, and Hamilton asked Madison to take his place.
 Altogether the three wrote 85 articles, which became known as The Federalist Papers.

 After the Declaration of Independence and the Constitution, the Federalist Papers have become the most important works of political government written in the U.S. Madison himself wrote some 29 articles arguing for a “representative democracy” rather than the “excessive democracy” he felt the Articles of Confederation promoted, which caused social decay.